AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

    * To preview Image Maps, select **[!UICONTROL Preview]**.
    * To delete an Image Map or polygon vertex, select a shape on the image, and then select **[!UICONTROL Delete]**.
 Or, for an eCatalog, on the Order Pages tab, select **[!UICONTROL Clear Maps]** to remove Image Maps from all pages.
-   * To remove an:
+   * To remove any of the following
       * Image Map from an image
       * an image in a SpinSet
-      * or, an eCatalog page
+      * or an eCatalog page

       temporarily, without deleting it, deselect the appropriate On option in the Image Map list.